-Based on National Recreation and Park Association, 1983 Standards ollowing calculation of demand projections, the planning process developed a model park program for the former Fort Ord to portray a possible distribution pattern of community-serving recreation lands.
+Following calculation of demand projections, the planning process developed a model park program for the former Fort Ord to portray a possible distribution pattern of community-serving recreation lands.
 The particular park areas in the former Fort Ord located in the areas of greatest demand due to residential development within the 2015 time frame were identified, and the projected acreage demand was distributed over those parks.
 This park program is shown in Table 4.3-3.
 Facility demand as well was programmed throughout the identified parks for costing purposes, which is also detailed in Recreation Standards and Cost projections Technical Memo, EDAW, Inc. December 20, 1995.